GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. A Cloud Pub/Sub message is sent.
 1. The Cloud Pub/Sub message is received by App Engine.
 1. The Cloud Pub/Sub message is formatted and stored as a `Notification` in Cloud Datastore.
 1. If the event type from the message is `OBJECT_FINALIZE`, the uploaded photo is compressed and stored as a thumbnail in a separate Cloud Storage thumbnail bucket.
 If the event type from the message is `OBJECT_DELETE` or `OBJECT_ARCHIVE`, the thumbnail matching the name and generation number of the deleted or archived photo is deleted from the Cloud Storage thumbnail bucket.
 When an object is removed from your Cloud Storage photo bucket, the event type will be `OBJECT_DELETE` if [versioning](https://cloud.google.com/storage/docs/object-versioning) is not turned on for your bucket and `OBJECT_ARCHIVE` if versioning is turned on for your bucket.
 1. If the event type from the message is `OBJECT_FINALIZE`, then the Google Cloud Vision API is used to generate labels for the uploaded photo.
 1. If the event type from the message is `OBJECT_FINALIZE`, then a new `ThumbnailReference` is created and stored in Cloud Datastore.
 If the event type from the message is `OBJECT_DELETE` or `OBJECT_ARCHIVE`, then the appropriate `ThumbnailReference` is deleted from Cloud Datastore.

 **Loading the home page:**
 ![Loading Notifications](https://github.com/GChien44/community/blob/master/tutorials/use-cloud-pubsub-cloud-storage-app-engine/loading-home-page.png)

 1. The user navigates to `http://[PROJECT ID].appspot.com/`.
-For example: [https://project-test-172118.appspot.com/](https://project-test-172118.appspot.com/).
 1. A predetermined number of `Notifications` are queried from Cloud Datastore, ordered by date and time, most recent first.
 1. The queried `Notifications` are sent to the front-end to be formatted and displayed on the home page.
 1. The HTML file links to an external CSS file for styling.